-Andrew T. Serafini is a registered patent lawyer who focuses his practice on strategic and comprehensive intellectual property counseling and management to biotechnology, biopharmaceutical, and other life sciences clients.
-Dr. Serafini is listed as a leading lawyer in the 2021 edition of Chambers USA: America’s Leading Lawyers for Business in the area of Intellectual Property.
-He was recognized in 2020 and 2021 by IP STARS as a “Patent Star” in Washington and nationally.
-He was also recognized as a top patent practitioner in 2021 and the six years immediately preceding by IAM Patent 1000 – The World's Leading Patent Practitioners and was listed as an IAM Strategy 300 Global Leader in 2021, 2022, and 2023.
+Andrew T. Serafini is a registered patent lawyer who focuses his practice on strategic and comprehensive intellectual property counseling and management for biotechnology, biopharmaceutical, and other life sciences clients.
+Dr. Serafini is listed as a leading lawyer in the 2021 and 2022 editions of Chambers USA: America’s Leading Lawyers for Business in Intellectual Property.
+Managing Intellectual Property recognized him in 2020, 2021, and 2022 as a “Patent Star” in Washington and nationally.
+He was also recognized as a top patent practitioner in 2022 and the seven years immediately preceding by IAM Patent 1000 – The World's Leading Patent Practitioners and was listed as an IAM Strategy 300 Global Leader in 2021, 2022, and 2023.
 He is recognized in the Patents: Prosecution category in The Legal 500 United States 2020, 2021, 2022, and 2023 editions and named one of the "Top 10 Intellectual Property Lawyers" in Washington by Business Today.
-JD Supra recognized Dr. Serafini’s article titled “COVID 19- Related Delays in Filing Patents and Trademark Documents” as among the top five trademark articles for 2020 and he was awarded JD Supra's “Readers' Choice Award” for Thought Leadership in 2021.
+JD Supra recognized Dr. Serafini’s article titled “COVID 19- Related Delays in Filing Patents and Trademark Documents” as among the top five trademark articles for 2020.
+He was awarded JD Supra's “Readers' Choice Award” for Thought Leadership in 2021.

-As a scientist, Dr. Serafini enjoys the pursuit of innovation in his scientific research – as a lawyer, he uses his scientific background to strengthen his clients’ positions.
-He assists his clients in obtaining, protecting, and enforcing their intellectual property rights, especially in the areas of immunology, molecular biology, chemistry, antibody engineering and therapeutics, vaccines, stem cell technologies, molecular genetics, genomics, proteomics and protein chemistry, small and large molecule design and synthesis, pharmaceuticals, medical therapeutics, nanotechnology, clean energy, medical diagnostics, and personalized medicine.
+As a scientist, Dr. Serafini enjoys pursuing innovation in his scientific research – as a lawyer; he uses his scientific background to strengthen his clients’ positions.
+He assists his clients in obtaining, protecting, and enforcing their intellectual property rights, especially in the areas of immunology, molecular biology, chemistry, antibody engineering, and therapeutics, vaccines, stem cell technologies, molecular genetics, genomics, proteomics, and protein chemistry, small and large molecule design and synthesis, pharmaceuticals, medical therapeutics, nanotechnology, clean energy, medical diagnostics, personalized medicine, and medical and surgical devices.

 In over twenty years of practice, Dr. Serafini has focused on strategic and comprehensive intellectual property counseling and management for biotechnology, biopharmaceutical, medical and surgical device, and various other diverse life sciences clients.
-He fully engages with his clients, so he knows not only his clients’ wants and needs, but also how to best realize his clients’ goals given the pressures of business, the innovations of science, and the connections of the global community.
+He fully engages with his clients, so he knows not only his clients’ wants and needs and how to best realize his clients’ goals given the pressures of business, the innovations of science, and the connections of the global community.